-Students will conduct a field exercise around an important social or cultural activity.
+Students will conduct a field exercise around the observation of an important local festival: The 2014 Calgary Stampede.
 Guidelines for this field exercise will be discussed in class as the term progresses.
-The report of this exercise will be due on Oct 12, this assignment will count for 20% of the total grade.
+The report of this exercise will be due on July 19; this assignment will count for 20% of the total grade.